ratiw/JsonPDF/README.md

         ["THSarabun", "I", "THSarabun Italic.php"],
         ["THSarabun", "BI", "THSarabun Bold Italic.php"]
     ]

 ----
 ##Data Binding
-You define data for the variables in this section.
+You define data for the variables in this `data` section.
 Variable name is enclosed in the curly braces, e.g. `{name}`.

 Variables are usually embedded in the `text` property of the `Text` object.